The

 9. He who has sown the smallest seed of desire in the

-soul of his heart, is confined as a lion in the cage, though he
+soul of his heart, is confined as a lion in the cage,

 may be very wise and learned in all things.